 In 2012, the Environmental Performance Index ranked Latvia second, after Switzerland, based on the environmental performance of the country's policies.

-In November 2013, Latvian Prime Minister Valdis Dombrovskis resigned after at least 54 people were killed in the collapse at a supermarket in Riga.
+In November 2013, Latvian Prime Minister Valdis Dombrovskis resigned after a supermarket collapse killed at least 54 people.

-In November 2013, a roof collapsed at a shopping center in Riga, resulting in Latvia's worst post-independence disaster, claiming the lives of 54 people.
+In November 2013, the roof of a shopping center in Riga collapsed, resulting in the deaths of 54 people, marking Latvia's worst post-independence disaster.

-In 2013, Riga hosted the annual Northern Future Forum.
+In 2013, Riga hosted the annual Northern Future Forum, a meeting of prime ministers from Nordic-Baltic countries and the UK.

 On 1 January 2014, Latvia joined the Eurozone.

-Since January 2014, Laimdota Straujuma was in office as country's first female prime minister.
+Since January 2014, Laimdota Straujuma has been in office as the country's first female prime minister.

 In July 2014, Riga hosted the eighth World Choir Games, with over 27,000 choristers representing over 450 choirs and over 70 countries.